Skip to main content

 • The personal QR code is displayed

-• The QR code is scanned on the terminal
+• The QR code is scanned at the terminal

 • The employee is automatically checked in or out